-For examples of how to use the OPTOFC and IFX_AUTOFREE environment variables, see the autofree.java and optofc.java demonstration examples described in Appendix A, "Sample Code Files," on page A-1.
+For examples of how to use the OPTOFC and IFX_AUTOFREE environment variables, see the autofree.java and optofc.java demonstration examples described in Appendix A, "Sample code files," on page A-1.
 In these examples, the variables are set with the Properties.put() method.

-For more information on setting Informix environment variables, refer to "Using Informix Environment Variables with the IBM Informix JDBC Driver" on page 2-11.
+For more information about setting Informix environment variables, see "Informix environment variables with the IBM Informix JDBC Driver" on page 2-10.